chrisglein/chrisglein.github.io/_posts/2025-12-22-Looping-October-2025.md

 ### Loop 9
 <iframe class="embeddedVideo short" src="https://youtube.com/embed/h1dpoUms7Pk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-That's a Q-tron envelope filter.
-Then some western-sounding big tremolo chords on top.
-Sure, why not?
 I started with a more opinionated base layer.
 That means whatever is played on top as a "lead" layer needs to fit, and be a little more spacious.
 When it works well it works, this one is… reasonable.